elixir-europe/infectious-diseases-toolkit/README.md

 # Infectious Diseases Toolkit (IDTk)

-The Infectious Diseases Toolkit (IDTk) is a community effort to expose best practices and showcase solutions to data challenges affecting the response to infectious diseases outbreaks.
-It was created as part of the [BY-COVID]( https://by-covid.org/) project.
+The Infectious Diseases Toolkit (IDTk) is a community effort to detail best practices related to infectious disease data management, and showcase solutions that were developed to deal with outbreaks.
+It was created as part of the [BeYond COVID (BY-COVID) project]( https://by-covid.org/).
 More information can be found in the [about](https://www.infectious-diseases-toolkit.org/about/) page.

 ## Contribute